 The HR analyst is responsible for coordinating the advertisement of all contracted and budgeted (.50 – 1.0 FTE) assignments.
 Budgeted classified assignments must first follow the internal vacancy posting process outlined in the LCCEF contract.
 External recruitment processes may begin after the Executive Team (ET) authorizes a vacancy for posting involving faculty and management positions, and after the HR Analyst completes a final review of the final job vacancy notice.

 All recruitment processes for less-than .50 FTE classified assignments must comply with documented and auditable recruitment processes, including completed applications from all candidates, documented interviews and thorough reference checks.
-Classified positions of .50 FTE or greater are advertised on-campus for a period of five working days, preliminary to any external advertisement.
+Classified positions of .50 FTE or greater are advertised for a period of five working days.
 Posted classified .50 – 1.0 FTE vacancies may also be advertised through Lane Weekly and/or via email to all classified employees.